PeterOwira/CustomerOrderService/readme.md

 This is a simple Python REST API service that  manages customers and orders.
 It includes authentication via OpenID Connect and sends SMS notifications to customers when new orders are created.

+# Deployed Service
+To access the demo deployed API Service use this url: `https://customerorderservice.onrender.com`

 ## Features

 - Customer management (create, read, update, delete)